Volunteer

 - Carpentry skills, mostly woodworking (foot bridges, boardwalks, and other outdoor structures) but additional skills are handy, such as plumbing and working with concrete.

-- Chainsaw training and experience.
+- Chainsaw training and experience is an asset.

 - Ability to do physically demanding work requiring repetitive motions such as bending, lift, carrying, and hammering.